 3. Purchasing one size fits all software

 Look for inventory management software that meets 95% of your business needs and offers the right solution for stock control and warehouse management.
-You might want to invest in software that is made just for you and tells exactly how much losses you are suffering through stock outs or how much excess you actually have.
+You might want to invest in software that is made just for you and tells exactly how many losses you are suffering through stockouts or how much excess you actually have.

 Moreover, the software should be scalable and easy to customize, which means that you can modify its functionalities as and when required.

 One of the biggest inventory management system mistakes made by businesses is to purchase a “one-size fits all” type of solution.